Raechil na Garnussil na Gallam

 I find myself baffled that now she is older and herself in the Constract it is she who now attracts my parents’ wrath without any intervention on my part.

-I have a few friends among the girls who live in the province, most notably the sisters Beldaya and Henchik na-Gamgikil from a neighbouring property.
+I have a few friends among the girls who live in the province, most notably the sisters Beldaya and Henchik na-Gamgikil from a neighbouring farm.
 We sometimes get to talk before services and at stonings.
-When we were small we were allowed to play together, but that is not permitted since we approach our own marriages.
+When we were small we were allowed to play together, but that is no longer permitted.

 I have my own maid, to dress and wash and care for me.
-She is a black girl and has no name as she is a slave.
-I am not permitted to talk to her, though if I were to lose anyone in the One True God Harnakos’s creation I would most want it not to be her.
+She is a black girl and I do not know her name.
+I am not permitted to talk to her, though if I were to lose anyone in the One True God Harnakos’s Creation I would most want it not to be her.

 Therefore frowning is more seemly, though not easier on the face.